 - WorldDirector passive globally distributed cloud or CDN provides remote (edge) caching and acceleration from one or more origin servers.
 Like the most other cloud or CDN implementations, this configuration can fail to provide access to content if the network connection to the origin(s) servers is interrupted or the origin server(s) are down for maintenance.

 Comparisons with other CDN Technologies

-Most other CDN technologies are based on a re-director node placed at a well-connected Point of Presence (POP).
-The redirector must always be reachable and able to sustain any failures or attacks for all CDN nodes to deliver content.
-However, when problems happen at the redirector node or if the redirector is unreachable from the edge of the Internet due to routing issues, all the cloud or CDN network becomes entirely or partially unreachable.
-As such the redirector acts as a single point of failure for the whole CDN.
-Redirectors also add additional latency, especially for clients at the periphery of the Internet.
+Most other CDN technologies are based on a “redirector” or “CDN director” node placed at a well-connected Point of Presence (POP).
+The redirector used by most other CDNs acts as a single point of failure and must always be reachable to sustain any failures or attacks for all CDN nodes to deliver content.
+However, when problems happen at the redirector node or if the redirector is unreachable from the edge of the Internet due to routing issues, the cloud or CDN network becomes entirely or partially unavailable.
+As such, the redirector acts as a single point of failure for the whole CDN.
+Redirectors also add latency, especially for clients at the periphery of the Internet.